KRoy118/KRoy118/README.md

 Hello there 👋 !
 Katha here :blush:

 I am a tech enthusiast.
-I like exploring various aspects of technology.
+I like exploring various aspects of technology.</br>
 Some of the domains that intrigues me :
 -OOP
 -WebDev